Skip to main content

 Phase I

-Data readiness and use case prioritization workshop that unites IT and business teams to help identify the best place to start for the highest return.
+Data readiness and use case prioritization workshop uniting IT and business teams for highest-return identification.

 Phase II

-Building the Prototype in your organization’s AWS account to test the use case value and determine how impactful generative AI can be.
+Prototype development in your organization's AWS account to test use case value.

 • Data and infrastructure discovery

-• Prototype of the selected use case deployed on AWS
+• Prototype of selected use case on AWS

 • GenAI use case prioritization and adoption roadmap